Who are the MEPs in key functions and how are they elected?

 How are they elected?

-There are currently 8 political groups in the European Parliament.
-Each political group elects its own chair or chairs.
-The chairs and the EP president constitute the EP Conference of Presidents.
-The Conference of Presidents organizes Parliament’s business and legislative planning, decides the responsibilities and membership of committees and delegations and is responsible for relations with other EU institutions, the national parliaments and non-EU countries.
+In the 8th term there are currently 8 political groups in the European Parliament.
+Each political group elects its own Chair or Chairs.
+The Chairs and the EP President constitute the EP Conference of Presidents.
+The Conference of Presidents organises Parliament’s business and legislative planning, decides the responsibilities and membership of committees and delegations and is responsible for relations with other EU institutions, the national parliaments and non-EU countries.

 During their constitutive sittings (and mid-term, when new office-holders are elected), Parliament's committees elect their Chairs and Vice-Chairs.
 Chairs and Vice-Chairs may also be confirmed for a second mandate in the elections taking place in the mid-term of the legislature.